yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 # STAN: Spatial-Temporal-Attention-Network-for-Next-Location-Recommendation
 Update!
-The paper is accepted by the Web conference 2021.
-I shall release the camera-ready paper after Feb.
-14th, 2021.
-Please feel free to contact us.
+The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095